Mysteriza/Browser-Password-Viewer/README.md

-# Browser Password Backup
+# Browser Password Grabber
-This python program backup all passwords and credit cards from browsers!
+This python program *grab* and backup all passwords and credit cards from browsers!

 # How-to
 Just run the EXE program, and all your browser passwords will be saved to a TXT file!
 It works on someone's computer too :)